The dawning of October saw the fashion world descend on Paris to experience what is arguably the most highly anticipated of fashion weeks.

-Under the name of X-Lion Tamer, Edinburgh-based artist, Tony Taylor, likes to create 80s-tinged pop songs about romance, friendship and, eh, suicide.
+Under the name of X-Lion Tamer, sildenafil Edinburgh-based artist, illness Tony Taylor, more about likes to create 80s-tinged pop songs about romance, friendship and, eh, suicide.
 He once said his music sounds like, ‘the ending credits of low budget 80s teen movies – played on your mate’s Amiga’.
 A bit like a John Hughes film, if Erasure and Junior Boys had been asked to do the music.
 I met up with him in a Swedish bar to talk pop.

 What type of music would you say you make?